kobe5pts/solo_assessment_2024_CS551Q/README.md

 **mobile_phones_shop Folder**: Contains basic site settings.

-**static Folder**: Contains all the custom Bootstrap css files, which are referenced in other HTML files.
+**static Folder**: Contains all the custom Bootstrap css files, which are referenced in other HTML files, as well as picture files for banner, modupeLogo and favicon.

 **tests Folder**: Contains all BDD test files and test environment configuration files.